- American Physical Society Sites

 - Become a Member

-A physicist in a consultant role will spend most of their time working with clients, combining their data and analytics skills with business knowledge to find solutions.
+A physicist in a consultant role will spend most of their time working with clients, combining their data and analytics skills with relevant knowledge to find solutions within that sector.
 Typical activities include:

 Effectively communicating and presenting technical findings and/or business concepts to audiences with different levels of expertise